ikama-innovation/Bauta/README.md

 5. Create job configurations and put them in bauta.jobDir
 6. Run the application using the run.sh script.
 The application will be available at http://localhost:8080/ui
 7. Start your job by clicking the play button

+### Build your own application
+1. Create your own Maven-based project which depends on `bauta-starter`.
+Use sample projects as a starting point
+2. Follow steps 2-7 above

 ## Configuration